How Many Performance Scenarios?

 - What is the size and “shape” of the data?

 - How will the system grow in 1, 2, 5 years?

 - More than 2

-These are just there to try to get the most value from the effort, as performance scripts are generally1 quite brittle and can require a lot of re-work if the application changes frequently.
+The rational for these are to try to balance the effort and benefit.
+This also assumes that the performance scripts you will create, like most1, are quite brittle and will likely require a lot of re-work if the application changes frequently.

-- depending on the application under test, the tools you use, the time allowed and the person writing the tests ↩
+this depends on the application under test, tools used, time allowed and the people writing and maintaining the test scripts ↩︎